¡Allá tú!

 ¡Allá tú!
 (Spanish for "It's Your Business") is the Spanish version of Deal or No Deal.
 It was initially broadcast by Telecinco between 2004 and 2008 and later changed to sister channel Cuatro for a comeback in 2011, before returning to Telecinco in 2023.

-The original version was hosted by Jesús Vázquez, but during Jesús's break to focus on another Endemol show, Operación Triunfo, Silvia Jato and Arturo Valls filled in for him.
-He reprised his role as host on both revivals.
+The original version was hosted by Jesús Vázquez, but during Jesús's break to focus on another Endemol show, Operación Triunfo, Arturo Valls and Silvia Jato filled in for him.
+Jesús reprised his role as host for the entirety of the 2011 revival and the first three seasons of the 2023 revival.
+The currently airing fourth season is hosted by Juanra Bonet.

-This version is very similar to the French and Italian versions, with 22 boxes held by 22 players representing 22 regions of Spain (except for the 2006 specials, which played like the US version, with 26 cases held by 26 models).
+This version is very similar to the French and Italian versions, with 22 boxes held by 22 players, each representing one of the 50 provinces of Spain or one of the two autonomous cities (Ceuta and Melilla) (except for the 2006 specials, which played like the US version, with 26 cases held by 26 models).

-On June 19, 2007, Gilbert from Tarragona became the first top prize winner, winning €600,000.
+On June 19, 2007, Gilbert Trilles from Tarragona became the first top prize winner, winning €600,000.
 On July 25, 2011, Maria del Carmen Bonilla from Asturias won €300,000 and became the second top prize winner.